hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/06_biological_databases_Ensembl.md

 ```
 > source("http://bioconductor.org/biocLite.R")

 > biocLite("biomaRt")
 ```
 Now load the library:

 ```
 # Load library

 > library("biomaRt")
 ```

 Now the same three steps required by the web interface are required by the R package.
-We are going show how to run the three steps by using BioMart to achieve the following goal:

-> **Goal:** Use BioMart to return gene names for a list of Ensembl mouse IDs
+We are going show how to run the three steps by using BioMart to achieve the following goal: ***Return the gene names for a list of Ensembl mouse IDs***

 Similar to the web interface, we will choose a database (`Ensembl Genes 84`) and a species dataset (`Mus musculus genes (GRCm38.p4)`).